Wikia/app/JSCONVENTIONS.md

 ### Try/catch blocks
 Avoid using try/catch blocks in performance critical functions and inside loops.

+### Switch Statements

+The usage of `switch` statements is generally discouraged, but can be useful when there are a large number of cases - especially when multiple cases can be handled by the same block, or fall-through logic (the `default` case) can be leveraged.

+When using `switch` statements:

+- Use a `break` for each case other than `default`.
+- Align `case` statements with the `switch`.

 ## Style Rules

 ### White space guidelines